ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 or `iss` MUST also be present in the protected header, and `kid` MUST be a URL relative to `iss`.

-Resolving `kid` MUST return an Identity Document of a registered content type (a set of public keys).
+Resolving `kid` MUST return an identity document of a registered content type (a set of public keys).
 In the case of `kid` being an absolute DID URL, the identity document is called a DID Document, and is expected ot have content type `application/did+json`.